 Listening to the conventional wisdom on retirement savings can only get you so far.
 And you’ll have to step it up a notch if you want to reach your retirement goals by 55.
 Of course, the rate at which you can start saving will vary depending on how much you already have saved, your age and how much you think you’ll need in retirement.

 You don’t have to double your savings rate, necessarily.
 For many, that’s unrealistic.
-It’s important to build your savings by estimating how much you’ll need, and determining an appropriate savings rate to get there.
+It’s important to make a personal savings plan by estimating how much you’ll need, and determining an appropriate savings rate to get there.

 Plus, don’t forget that you’ll have access to Social Security benefits once you reach retirement age.
 And here, you can also factor in the age at which you plan to start taking Social Security, as how early or late you take it will determine how much you receive.